Mom's Dinner

 You are here: Home / Recipes / Chicken

-Once you eat these Grilled Buttermilk Chicken Breasts you will never go back to just plain old grilled chicken again.
+Once you eat this Grilled Buttermilk Chicken you will never go back to just plain old grilled chicken again.
 Promise!
-The buttermilk marinade makes the chicken impossibly tender and juicy.
+The buttermilk marinade makes the chicken breast impossibly tender and juicy.
 You will NEVER suffer a dry grilled chicken breast again with this recipe at your side.

-This grilled chicken would be amazing with Fettuccine Alfredo, on top of Buffalo Chicken Nachos, or in this Creamy Chicken & Noodle recipe!
+This grilled chicken would be amazing with Fettuccine Alfredo, on top of a Caesar Salad, mixed into a tortellini pasta salad, or in this Creamy Chicken & Noodle recipe!
 But my absolute favorite is on top of this Basil Pesto Pasta!

 Table of Contents hide